haskell-webgear/haskell-webgear.github.io/docs/user-guide/architecture/handlers.md

 `a -> m b`.
 An arrow of type `Handler h => h Request Response` will be able to handle HTTP requests and produce a response.

 Every handler has an underlying monad `m` in which the handler executes.
-You can lift a monadic computation to an arrow with the `arrM` function.
+You can lift a monadic computation to a handler using the `arrM` function.

 A handler is an instance of `ArrowChoice`.
 Thus, we can use conditionals - `if` and `case` expressions - in handler implementations.
 A handler also has an instance of `ArrowPlus`.
 This is used to implement routing - choosing one handler